AlvaRobert/KP.AdvancedCplusplus/index.md

     int ThirdResult = add(first, sec); //see function above }
 ```
-The User can address the overloaded build-in definition of the +-Operator for the basic Int type in different ways.
-To simplyfy the programmcode and to have a method for overloading operators for custom types, Operator Overloading was implemented as a feature for C++.
+The User can address the overloaded build-in definition of the +-operator for the basic int type in different ways.
+To simplyfy the programmcode and to have a method for overloading operators for custom types, Operator Overloading was implemented in C++.

 Overloaded operators have appropriate meaning to user-defined types, so they can be used for these types. e.g. to use operator + for adding two objects of a user-defined class.